Pavel-Hrdina/My-C-journey/README.md

 I also try my best to **not blow my foot off** while writing the code, so it should be safe to run, on your computer, if you chose to do so.

-I also follow [these](https://micrium.atlassian.net/wiki/spaces/osiidoc/pages/163859/C+Coding+Conventions) coding conventions...
+I also try my best to follow [these](https://micrium.atlassian.net/wiki/spaces/osiidoc/pages/163859/C+Coding+Conventions) coding conventions when possible.

+# Content

+...